-Men with gender identity disorder (GID) often want to transform themselves into Tranny Barbies.
+Men with gender identity disorder (GID) often want to transform themselves into Shemale Barbies.
 It’s not only women who hold up Barbie as a lookalike icon, shemales also crave and desire to achieve the Barbie look.
 Shemales are fairly set on going through plastic surgery to transform their bodies into female form, so going for the Barbie look isn’t out of the realm of possibility, though perhaps not in the realm of passability (transgender parlance for looking passable as a female).
-Tranny Barbies often get breast implants, lower rib removal, liposuction, rhinoplasties, Adam’s Apple reductions, chin reductions or reshaping work, laser hair removal and more to achieve a female look.
+TGirl Barbies often get breast implants, lower rib removal, liposuction, rhinoplasties, Adam’s Apple reductions, vocal cord shaving*, chin reductions or reshaping work, laser hair removal and more to achieve a female look.
 Some pre-op transsexuals will even bring a Barbie Doll to their plastic surgeon to illustrate how they would like to become a Human Barbie.
 GID often starts at a young, impressionable age.
 Barbie Dolls are used as fantasy figures, literally, and these gender dysphoric boys aspire to look like the dolls as much as typical girls of the same age do.

 What makes women and shemales want to look like Barbies?
 If Barbie were a real woman, she would be over 7 feet tall, weigh 110 pounds and her measurements would be 39-18-33.
 This is probably not physically possible except in freakish cases.
-Theory: male to female transgendered are suffering from body dysmorphic issues and not just gender dysphoria if they wish to look like Tranny Barbies.
+Theory: male to female transgendered are suffering from body dysmorphic issues and not just gender dysphoria if they wish to look like Shemale Barbies.

 Digital art is a medium that gives artists the ability to alter images, make intriguing collages and other digital presentations.
 Because the world is going virtual, digital art is attracting fans to this new art form.
 One niche that is quite popular in the realm of digital art is using images and features of Barbie Dolls.
 Some of these Barbie Digital Art images are artistic, creative and endearing, but some have a deeper symbolic meaning.
 These images convey messages about our culture and the growing numbers of the cult of Barbie.